BingHan58/COSI103-PA3/README.md

 2. snake
 3. fruit
 ```
-If the user eneter 2, the program will add a category
+If the user enter 2, the program will add a category
 ```
 Enter an option: 2 food
 Enter an option: 2 snake
 Enter an option: 2 fruit
 ```
-If the user eneter 3, the program will modify category
+If the user enter 3, the program will modify category
 ```
 Enter an option: 3 food veg